Hank-Tang/Hank-Tang.github.io/README.md

   [Report](/assets/doc/stat3622_report.pdf)

 ## Honors and Awards
+- Dean’s Honors List (top 1%), Faculty of Science, The University of Hong Kong, 2023 - 2024
 - Recipient of Summer Research Fellowship (SRF), The University of Hong Kong, 2024
-- Dean’s Honors List, Faculty of Science, The University of Hong Kong, 2023 - 2024
 - Undergraduate Exchange Scholarships for IHP at Stanford University,	2022 - 2023

 ## Miscellaneous
-- I am a big fan of football and baseball.
+- I am a big fan of baseball and Formula 1.
 My favorite players include Matt Chapman.
 - I enjoy going to gym and hiking.
 - I love both classical music and pop.

-Last modified: 4 Nov, 2024
+Last modified: 17 Nov, 2024